Pygmy peoples: Etymology

+In Greek mythology and classical natural history, the word denoted a tribe of diminutive people first described by the ancient Greek poet Homer, and reputed to live to the south of modern-day Ethiopia or in India.
+For example, Aristotle described them thus in his History of Animals (while discussing cranes that migrate south of Egypt): "The story is not fabulous, but there is in reality a race of dwarfish men, and the horses are little in proportion, and the men live in caves underground."

-The term pygmy is sometimes considered pejorative.
-However, there is no single term to replace it.
-In French speaking Africa, they are sometimes referred to as autochthon, (autochtone), referring to 'native' or 'indigenous'.
-Many prefer to be identified by their ethnicity, such as the Aka (Mbenga), Baka, Mbuti, and Twa.
+Many African pygmies prefer to be identified by their ethnicity, such as the Aka (Mbenga), Baka, Mbuti, and Twa.
 The term Bayaka, the plural form of the Aka/Yaka, is sometimes used in the Central African Republic to refer to all local pygmies.
 Likewise, the Kongo word Bambenga is used in Congo.
-In parts of Africa they are called Wochua or Achua.
+In other parts of Africa, they are called Wochua or Achua.
+In French-speaking Africa, they are sometimes referred to adjectivally as autochthon (autochtone), meaning "native" or "indigenous".

 Short stature

 Various theories have been proposed to explain the short stature of pygmies.
 Some studies suggest that it could be related to adaptation to low ultraviolet light levels in rainforests.
 This might mean that relatively little vitamin D can be made in human skin, thereby limiting calcium uptake from the diet for bone growth and maintenance and leading to the evolution of the small skeletal size.

 Other explanations include lack of food in the rainforest environment, low calcium levels in the soil, the need to move through dense jungle, adaptation to heat and humidity, and as an association with rapid reproductive maturation under conditions of early mortality.
 Other evidence points towards unusually low levels of expression of the genes encoding the growth hormone receptor and growth hormone compared to the related tribal groups, associated with low serum levels of insulin-like growth factor 1 and short stature.